lakridserne/db-miniproject-2-nosql/README.md

 # db-miniproject-2-nosql

-## Overview
-In this assignment we have used MongoDB and Neo4J since it is a requirement using NoSQL Database and comparing them.
-The other reason we choose MongoDB and Neo4J was because we had already installed them.
-What we then did was we tried to import a 24 Gb file into our databases.
-The file contained listed over user’s id and who they are following.
-We encountered that the file was to large so what we did was we had the files size reduced to 2GB which worked

 ## Intro
 Our assigment is to select two or more databases of different NoSQL types and to compare their features